What is magnet therapy?

 Magnet therapy is the use of magnets for the treatment of physical ailments.

 The general public has been curious about the healing powers of magnets since the time of the ancient Greeks.
-While magnet therapy seems to trend every few decades, scientists always come to the same conclusion — they don’t do much to help.
+While magnet therapy seems to trend every few decades, scientists always come to the

 Manufacturers try to sell people magnets for a variety of painful conditions, such as arthritis and fibromyalgia — but menopause is relatively new to this list.
 New claims assert that magnet therapy drastically reduces the symptoms of menopause.